-To change your ZyWALL's Address Mapping settings, click NAT, then the Address Mapping tab.
+To change your ZyWALL's address mapping settings, click ADVANCED, NAT and then the Address Mapping tab.
 The screen appears as shown (some of the screen's blank rows are not shown).
+Not all fields are available on all models.

-Figure 146 Address Mapping
+Figure 181 NAT Address Mapping

-Table 100 Address Mapping
+Table 127 NAT Address Mapping

 LABEL DESCRIPTION SUA Address Mapping Rules This read-only table displays the default address mapping rules.
 Full Feature Address Mapping Rules WAN Interface Select the WAN port for which you want to view or configure address mapping rules.
+Go To Page Choose a page from the drop-down list box to display the corresponding summary page of address mapping rules.
 This is the rule index number.
 Local Start IP This refers to the Inside Local Address (ILA), which is the starting local IP address.
 If the rule is for all local IP addresses, then this field displays 0.0.0.0 as the Local Start IP address.
 Local IP addresses are N/A for Server port mapping.
 Local End IP This is the end Inside Local Address (ILA).
 If the rule is for all local IP addresses, then this field displays 255.255.255.255 as the Local End IP address.
 This field is N/A for One-to-One and Server mapping types.

+Table 127 NAT Address Mapping (continued)

-Global Start IP This refers to the Inside Global IP Address (IGA), that is the starting global IP address.
+LABEL DESCRIPTION Global Start IP This refers to the Inside Global IP Address (IGA), that is the starting global IP address.
 0.0.0.0 is for a dynamic IP address from your ISP with Many-to-One and Server mapping types.

-Table 100 Address Mapping (continued)

-LABEL DESCRIPTION Global End IP This is the ending Inside Global Address (IGA).
+Global End IP This is the ending Inside Global Address (IGA).
 This field is N/A for One-to-One , Many-to-One and Server mapping types. Туре 1.
 One-to-One mode maps one local IP address to one global IP address.
-Note that port numbers do not change for the One-to-one NAT mapping type.
+Note that port numbers do not change for the One-to-One NAT mapping type.
 2. Many-to-One mode maps multiple local IP addresses to one global IP address.
 This is equivalent to SUA (i.e., PAT, port address translation), ZyXEL's Single User Account feature that previous ZyXEL routers supported only.
 3. Many-to-Many Overload mode maps multiple local IP addresses to shared global IP addresses.
 4. Many One-to-One mode maps each local IP address to unique global IP addresses.
 5. Server allows you to specify inside servers of different services behind the NAT to be accessible to the outside world.
 Modify Click the edit icon to go to the screen where you can edit the address mapping rule.
 Click the delete icon to delete an existing address mapping rule.
 A window display asking you to confirm that you want to delete the address mapping rule.
 Note that subsequent address mapping rules move up by one when you take this action.
 Insert Click Insert to insert a new mapping rule before an existing one.

-17.4.1 Address Mapping Edit
+22.4.1 NAT Address Mapping Edit